DSCF0853-1-1024x683 (1)

 What is the purpose and social function of a narrative text?

-The purpose of a narrative text is to tell a story or recount a series of events in an engaging and entertaining way for the reader.
+The main purpose of a narrative text is to tell a story in an interesting and engaging way.
+But it doesn’t stop there—narrative texts can also:

 So, what does the structure of a narrative text look like?